pouriyajamshidi/tcping/README.md

 6. Run the tests `go test` or `make test`.
 7. Create a pull request

-Please make sure that your pull request only works on one specific issue and doesn't handle two or more tickets.
+Please make sure that your pull request **only covers one specific issue** and doesn't handle two or more tickets.
 This makes it simpler for us to examine your pull request and helps keep the git history clean.

+## Feature Requests and Issues

+Should you need a new feature or find a bug, please feel free to [open a pull request](#contributing) or submit an issue.

 ## Tested on